itsrabikhan/beyond/README.md

 **NOTE**: Each step of this guide assumes you are pressing Enter when prompted.

+## Starting the program
+The first step before the program is to actually run it.
+For ease of use, you may simply double click the **run** file in the same folder as everything.

 ## Selecting a file
 The first step of the program will be to select the spreadsheet file for the well data.
 It will open up a file dialog, from there you can select the spreadsheet you want to use.